Meditations on First Philosophy: VI. The Existence of Material Things, and the Real Distinction between Mind and Body

 In Meditation VI: Concerning the Existence of Material Things, and the Real Distinction between Mind and Body, Descartes addresses the potential existence of material outside of the self and God.
 First, he asserts that such objects can exist simply because God is able to make them.
-Therefore, our assumption of the physical world outside of ourselves in non theoretical sense.

 Insofar as they are the subject of pure mathematics, I now know at least that they can exist, because I grasp them clearly and distinctly.
 For God can undoubtedly make whatever I can grasp in this way, and I never judge that something is impossible for Him to make unless there would be a contradiction in my grasping the thing distinctly.

 Knowing that the existence of such objects is possible, Descartes then turns to the prevalence of mental images as proof.
 To do this, he draws a distinction between imagination and understanding—imagination being a non-linguistic "faculty of knowledge to the body which is immediately present to it…without intellection or conception," which therefore exists like a mental photograph; and understanding (or apprehending) being something that is not necessarily pictured.
 He uses an example of this to clarify:

 When I have a mental image of a triangle, for example, I don't just understand that it is a figure bounded by three lines; I also "look at" the lines as though they were present to my mind's eye.
 And this is what I call having a mental image.
 When I want to think of a chiliagon, I understand that it is a figure with a thousand sides as well as I understand that a triangle is a figure with three, but I can't imagine its sides or "look" at them as though they were present.… Thus I observe that a special effort of mind is necessary to the act of imagination, which is not required to conceiving or understanding (ad intelligendum); and this special exertion of mind clearly shows the difference between imagination and pure intellection (imaginatio et intellectio pura).

 Descartes has still not given proof that such external objects exist.
 At this point, he has only shown that their existence could conveniently explain this mental process.
 To obtain this proof, he first reviews his premises for the Meditations—that the senses cannot be trusted and what he is taught "by nature" does not have much credence.
 However, he views these arguments within a new context; after writing Meditation I, he has proved the existence of himself and of a perfect God.
 Thus, Descartes jumps quickly to proofs of the division between the body and mind and that material things exist: